 Find more information about healthcare in Paris here.

 Travelling to Disneyland Paris?

 Disneyland Paris is a great place to take your kids, but are you fully prepared for any potential mishaps?
 Visiting large amusement parks like Disneyland Paris means there could be an increased chance of losing items such as your phone or camera either through rides or pickpockets.
-Having travel insurance that will cover your lost items means you don’t have to worry what’ll happen if something goes wrong.
-Find out more about our policy cover here.
+Having France travel insurance that will cover your lost items means you don’t have to worry what’ll happen if something goes wrong.

 Can I get assistance if I fall ill or injure myself while in Paris?